Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 In every communication it’s better to follow the rule of 7 communications.

 * **Completeness**
-    * Be complete in everything in your communication to avoid losing time and allowing you to be more productive, as example define goals.
+    * Be complete in everything in your communication to avoid losing time and to allow you to be more productive, as example define goals.
 * **Conciseness**
     * Complete of course but also concise to simplify the reading.
 More text means more mistakes.
 As for developers, more code means more bugs somewhere.
-TED talks seems to have the rule to expose the plan in 12 seconds.
+TED talks seem to have the rule to expose the plan in 12 seconds.
 * **Consideration**
-    * Don’t forget that your audience needs to follow you so it’s important text is understandable from everyone of your audience.
+    * Don’t forget that your audience needs to follow you so it’s important the text is understandable from everyone of your audience.
 * **Concreteness**
     * The object of the communication needs to be complete and clear to everyone (maybe evaluate the use of future tense).
 Dividing the communications into different points is very helpful.
 Basically don't go off topic.
 * **Courtesy**
     * No negativity, not be the victim and be open.
 It can help with all of your messages and don't forget to send it at the right time during the day.
 * **Clearness**
-    * The message need to be understood not for the amount of words or the quality of the language but for the context.
+    * The message needs to be understood not for the amount of words or the quality of the language, but for the context.
 Putting the proof before the conclusion is the TED way or inductive reasoning.
 * **Correctness**
     * Be sure of everything that you are saying to avoid conflicts or misunderstanding.

 I> "Inductive reasoning is distinct from deductive reasoning.
 While the conclusion of a deductive argument is certain, the truth of the conclusion of an inductive argument may be probable, based upon the evidence given."
 [Wikipedia](https://en.wikipedia.org/wiki/Inductive_reasoning)

-When you have no idea where to start with a communication the simple way is writing a list with every point, prioritize and only then writing your message.
+When you have no idea where to start with a communication, the simple way is writing a list with every point, prioritize and only then writing your message.
 Because you are part of an open project, you need to do open questions to the people too.
 These open questions are not for better clarification but let the others explain what they mean, because a lot of things are not specifically communicated with words for example.

-There are different tasks about communication and for a community managers is important to keep a public communication on high quality standards, to save time but also to be more transparent, create an history, create a workflow and improve the reputation of your project.
+There are different tasks about communication and for a community manager is important to keep a public communication on high quality standards, to save time but also to be more transparent, create an history, create a workflow and improve the reputation of your project.
 There are 2 ways for that: gather the common questions of newcomers of the community and create some sort of documentation or keep a period report of what is happening/ed in a project.
 Those are simple ways to improve the quality of communication in your project that on long term can have a lot of benefits.

 ## How to talk with people